ManoloMancelli/Vive-Wand-Research/docs/Tests.md

 - Check for the minimal component configuration required to run tracking

+- Power Button is required for it to work

 ## Mechanical

 ### Check which material can be used for sensor coverings